Entertainers outnumbered sailors on doomed liner

 "I found no officers on board, not only the captain but also no officers, and the rest of the personnel were all Asian and spoke no Italian and also very little English," he said.

 "They were very willing to help but also very agitated.
-It was very disorganised and left me with an awful impression."
+It was very disorganized and left me with an awful impression."

 HOURS OF CONFUSION